 - Add the melted white chocolate and whisk briefly until mostly combined.
 Give it a final stir by hand and scrape down the sides as you do so.

-- Scoop the cheesecake filling over the top of the biscuit base and smooth with the back of a spoon.
+- Spoon the mixture over the top of the butter shortbread base and smooth with the back of a spoon.

-- Place the cheesecake in the fridge for at least 6 hours, ideally overnight.
+- Place the cheesecake in the fridge for at least 6 hours to set, ideally overnight.

-- Before releasing the clip on the springform tin, use a long knife or palette knife to slide between the cheesecake and the sides of the tin.
-This will ensure a neat 'release', otherwise you might find the cheesecake will stick to the sides.
+- Before releasing the clip on the springform tin, use a long knife or palette knife to carefully slide between the cheesecake and the sides of the tin.
+This step helps to ensure a clean and smooth release, preventing the cheesecake from sticking to the sides and avoiding any uneven or jagged edges.

 **Nutritional data disclaimer**